 Why Rust Is Taking Over Systems Programming in 2026

-I have been writing Rust professionally for about three years now, and I still remember the initial frustration of fighting the borrow checker.
-But once it clicked — and it does click, eventually — I found myself unable to go back to C++ without a mild sense of dread.
-The compiler catches so many bugs at compile time that runtime debugging sessions have become dramatically shorter.
+I've been writing Rust professionally for about three years, and I still remember the first few weeks of fighting the borrow checker.
+Frustrating doesn't cover it.
+But once the mental model clicked — and it does click, eventually — going back to C++ started feeling genuinely uncomfortable.
+Like driving without a seatbelt.
+The Rust compiler catches so many bugs at compile time that my runtime debugging sessions have gotten dramatically shorter.

-C and C++ solve this by giving you manual control over memory.
-You allocate, you free, and you pray you did not mess it up.
-The result?
-Buffer overflows, use-after-free bugs, dangling pointers, and double frees — the bread and butter of security vulnerabilities for the past four decades.
-Microsoft estimated that roughly 70% of their CVEs were memory safety issues.
+C and C++ solve the problem by giving you manual control.
+You allocate, you free, and you hope you didn't mess something up.
+Results?
+Buffer overflows, use-after-free bugs, dangling pointers, double frees.
+The bread and butter of security vulnerabilities for the past four decades.
+Microsoft estimated roughly 70% of their CVEs came from memory safety issues.
 Google reported similar numbers for Chromium.

-Rust takes a third path.
-It enforces memory safety at compile time through its ownership system.
-There is no garbage collector adding runtime overhead, and there is no manual memory management inviting human error.
+Rust takes a third path entirely.
+Memory safety enforced at compile time through an ownership system.
+No garbage collector adding runtime overhead.
+No manual memory management inviting human error.
 The compiler simply refuses to produce a binary if your code could potentially cause memory unsafety.

 Every value in Rust has exactly one owner.
-When the owner goes out of scope, the value is dropped (freed).
-You cannot have two variables owning the same data simultaneously.
+When the owner goes out of scope, the value gets dropped (freed).
+Two variables can't own the same data simultaneously.

 fn main() {